jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

 For the rest of the assignments, you will implement all of RISC-V's R-type instructions.
 Since you have implemented the ALU control, there isn't much more to do except to connect the correct wires together.
-However, before you start writing code, you should know what you're going to do!
+However, before you start writing code, you should know what you're going to do.
 The goal of this part of the assignment is to allow you to design your hardware before you start trying to describe your design in Chisel.

 To get an idea of how you are going to implement this, it's a good idea to first draw your design on a piece of paper.